-The School's investment in capital assets as of June 30, 2021 amounts to \$407,054 (net of accumulated depreciation).
-This investment in capital assets includes computer software, leasehold improvements and furniture, fixtures and equipment.
-The School has \$600,000 in long-term debt associated to capital assets and working capital.
+The School's investment in capital assets as of June 30, 2022 amounts to \$682,107 (net of accumulated depreciation) and right of use lease asset (building) \$18,226,428 (net of accumulated amortization).
+This investment in capital assets includes right of use lease asset (building), leasehold improvements and furniture, fixtures and equipment, motor vehicles, and computer software.
+The School has \$19,283,412 in long-term liabilities associated to capital assets and working capital.